The 28-Day Kettlebell Swing Challenge

 Rest and Recover

-Rest as much as required between sets, you can choose to workout for an hour a day, or you can split it up into 4 times 15 minutes, you can even choose to do 2 hours straight, the duration and rest is up to you… be smart, this is a 28 day challenge.
+Rest as much as required between sets, you can choose to work out for an hour a day, or you can split it up into 4 times 15 minutes, you can even choose to do 2 hours straight, the duration and rest are up to you… be smart, this is a 28-day challenge.

 Rest days are up to you, each body recovers differently and is in a different condition, therefore only you should decide what your training schedule is.
 The important thing is to give it appropriate rest, and nutrition to recover.